albertleonardo/CREW/README.md

-Curated Regional Earhtquake Waveforms (CREW) Dataset
+# Curated Regional Earhtquake Waveforms (CREW) Dataset

+The paper is coming soon, keep an eye out on Seismica